mse2026012-Harshitha/awesome-llm-factual-accuracy/README.md

 # Benchmarking Factual Accuracy of Large Language Models Across Scientific Domains

 A curated research repository focused on evaluating the factual accuracy, evidence grounding, reasoning, citation faithfulness, and uncertainty calibration of Large Language Models (LLMs) across scientific domains.
-It brings together research papers, benchmarks, datasets, tools, GitHub implementations, and learning resources relevant to trustworthy scientific AI.
+It brings together verified research papers, benchmarks, datasets, tools, GitHub implementations, and learning resources relevant to trustworthy scientific AI.

 This repository accompanies an AI-assisted research paper that examines existing scientific evaluation benchmarks and proposes a multidimensional, domain-stratified framework for assessing the reliability of LLMs in scientific information tasks.